 Garland triad, also known as the 1-2-3 sign or Pawnbrokers sign, is a lymph node enlargement pattern which has been described in sarcoidosis:

 left hilar nodes

 Hilar lymphadenopathy is symmetrical and usually massive.
 These so-called potato nodes don...

 Garrington sign is thickening of the periodontal ligament/membrane space of involved teeth in the setting of gnathic osteosarcoma.
 Symmetrical widening of the space can be seen early in the disease process due to infiltration of tumour cells.

 Genu recurvatum describes the malalignment or deformity of the knee joint with extension beyond neutral (i.e. hyperextension).

 Genu recurvatum can be associated with subluxation or dislocation of the knee joint.

 A geographic skull is a radiographic appearance which is seen at eosinophilic granuloma (EG) and characterized by destructive lytic bone lesion, edges of which may be bevelled, scalloped or confluent.

 The geyser sign may occur in some cases of long-standing rotator cuff tear and advanced degenerative change of the shoulder.

-A patient with degenerative change in the shoulder may present with a pseudotumour above the AC joint.
+It may present as a pseudotumour above the AC joint.